Dynamsoft/barcode-reader-javascript-samples/hello-world/9.read-video-electron/README.md

-# JavaScript Hello World Sample - Electron
+# Hello World Sample for Electron

 [Electron](https://www.electronjs.org/) is a framework for creating native applications with web technologies.
 Follow this guide to learn how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into an Electron application.